Stanislav1975/stingray-exec/README.md

 sometimes easier to define an environmental variable soup instead of having to pass lots of flags for every invocation.

-## Examples

-There are some example `stingray-exec` scripts present in the `./examples` directory.
-The `stingray-exec` script accepts a filename as positional argument, so using it in the shebang line works great.

-**WARNING**: some of the examples are destructive, so don't go pointing them at production systems or any such nonsense.

 ### Running the tests

 The test suite uses RSpec.
 By default, all specs tagged with